kardi06/networking-concierge/docs/EXECUTION-PLAN.md

 ## 1. Acceptance Matrix

 Every clause from the take-home brief mapped to the phase that implemented it.
-"Brief" here refers to the take-home PDF you sent (`MyConnect.ai take-home task.pdf`), not to my own `PRD.md` — the two have different section numbers, and the table below uses the brief's numbering throughout.
+"Brief" here refers to the original task PDF, not to my own `PRD.md` — the two have different section numbers, and the table below uses the brief's numbering throughout.

 ### Functional requirements (Brief §2)